sandeepcz8787/sandeep-ad-campaign-analysis1/README.md

 Power BI: Interactive dashboards and segment analysis

-Excel (optional): For data cleaning or initial review

 SQL logic: For calculating metrics like CTR and conversions

 📈 Key Metrics Calculated